List of awards and nominations received by Mya: Juice TV Awards

-Lady of Soul

 MOBO

 The MOBO Awards (an acronym for Music of Black Origin) were established in 1996 by Kanya King.
 They are held annually in the United Kingdom to recognize artists of any race or nationality performing music of black origin.
 Mya has won one award from two nominations.

 MTV Movie Awards

 MTV Video Music Awards

 The MTV Video Music Awards were established in 1984 by MTV to celebrate the top music videos of the year.
 Mýa has won two awards from ten nominations.

 MTV Asia Awards

 MTV Europe Music Awards

 The MTV Europe Music Awards were established in 1994 by MTV Europe to celebrate the most popular music videos in Europe.